Conflict Resolution: What it is and How it Works (VOA 1995)

 Americans with disabilities are, in one sense, just like everybody else: they come from varied backgrounds, and cope with the challenges life presents them in many different ways.
 But living a full, satisfying life with a physical or mental handicap is no ordinary struggle.
 Adam spoke with several people living with disabilities in the San Francisco area, and learned a few of their remarkable stories.

-Posted in Arts, Books, Health, Long form docs (15" and up), Science, Spirituality
+Posted in Buddhism, Health, Long form docs (15" and up), Religion, Spirituality